What type of content do you primarily create?

 Suppose you're having trouble locating your recordings.
 In that case, you can always right-click the 'Start Recording' button in the main OBS window and select 'Open Recordings Folder, ' and a window will pop up showing all your saved video files.
 OBS typically saves files in MKV or MP4 format by default, depending on your specified settings.

 All in all, OBS is a hefty recording solution that requires you know at least some technical know-how around audio and video.
-In other words, it isn’t the easiest recording solution out there.
+In other words, while it's free and powerful, it isn't the easiest recording solution out there for beginners.

 If you're looking for an alternative to OBS Studio that excels in both screen and audio recording, Descript is an easy solution.
 But easy doesn't mean basic.
 Descript's recording features help you create high-quality screen captures without the need to set scenes or configure a bunch of audio and video settings.